Let's answer all your questions & put your mind at ease

 You will be invoiced following each session.

-Emma understands that your financial situation may be a barrier to getting the support you need.
-If finances are a barrier, you can contact Emma to discuss a payment plan.
+Emma understands that your financial situation may make it difficult to get the support you need.
+If finances are a barrier, you’re welcome to contact Emma to discuss.

 EMDR stands for Eye movement desensitisation and reprocessing.
 It is an evidence-based psychotherapy approach designed to help individuals reprocess and integrate distressing memories and experiences.